lsc-project/documentation/source/applymodificationondelete.rst

         // Get the LDAP service we will use to apply the modifications var services = ldap.getJndiServices();

-        // Then apply the entry modification
+        // Then apply the entry modification when not in dry run mode if (!nomodify) {
+            // Drymode disabled
             services.apply(jndiModifications);
+        } else {
+            // Drymode enabled
+            java.lang.System.out.println("Applying these modifications: " + jndiModifications);
+        }

 Moving the entry
 ================